 - Another 6-month study comparing vibrating and oscillating toothbrushes came to conclusion that while both types of electric toothbrushes are superior to manual ones, subjects using Sonicare toothbrush experienced nearly 80% better results in reducing probe depths, gingival inflammation and removing plaque compared to subjects using Oral B toothbrushes with oscillating technology.

 It’s very hard to tell which technology is better based on conducted clinical studies because the results are very inconsistent.
-It seems that older studies suggested oscillating toothbrushes perform better than vibrating toothbrushes but as we said, studies dating over 10 years back aren’t relevant any more because technology has evolved since then.
+It seems that older studies suggested oscillating toothbrushes perform better than vibrating toothbrushes but as we said, studies dating over 10 years back aren’t relevant anymore because technology has evolved since then.
 There are plenty of die-hard Sonicare fans who wouldn’t replace the sonic technology of their toothbrush for anything in the world, but there are also plenty of die-hard Oral B fans who think the same about oscillating technology.

 Both brands produce similarly priced toothbrushes in price ranges from around $30 to $200.
 However, it seems that Oral B brush heads are cheaper which means using Sonicare toothbrushes costs a little bit more on the long run; about $10 per year if brush heads are replaced every 3 months.

+All electric toothbrushes we have reviewed are waterproof, just like most electronics gadgets designed to be used around water in bathroom.
 You can easily use them while showering, but make sure they are completely dry before you start charging the battery.

 Brief history of electric toothbrush